 Night Action

-Walking carefully on the Union Pacific rail yard tracks, Mac was thankful that he had the FBI night vision gogglefors.
+Mac was grateful for the FBI night vision glasses while walking carefully on the Union Pacific rail yard tracks.
 It was pitch black, and he was following a parked train of rail cars.
-With a group of twenty police and FBI agents, Mac came to a stop behind a flat car, just 200 feet from the Brownman Trucking company, which abutted the rail yard.
+With a group of twenty police and FBI agents, Mac stopped behind a flat car just 200 feet from the Brownman Trucking company, which abutted the rail yard.
 He couldn't see the spot where the fentanyl transfer was to occur.
 There was a four-foot retaining wall, crumbling in several locations, and a line of derelict trailer bodies rusting away.
 The area was all abandoned trucking companies and warehouses except for the Brownman business.
 It was just a tiny 3-bay garage for tractor-trailers and a contractor's mobile office.
-All the lights were off, and there was no one else on site when they arrived.
+All the lights were off, and no one else was on site when they arrived.

 The FBI used 24-foot ladders in the dark to get eight snipers onto the warehouse roof, situating themselves to deliver a deadly crossfire if needed.
 The team removed the ladders and placed them in a field along the tracks.
 The 40 people ahead of Mac crossed the rail yard into the neighboring business, a dumpster operation.
-It had a wrought iron fence with thick bushes between it and the abandoned warehouses, so they laid in wait, silent and out of sight.
+It had a wrought iron fence with thick bushes between it and the abandoned warehouses, so they lay in wait, silent and out of sight.
 Another 40 police and FBI personnel were hiding in a thick line of bushes north of the warehouses, waiting for the command to close the ring.

 Mac's group was to cut off escape across the rail yard.
-Special Agent Gabe Marecki was next to him with a rifle and a megaphone.
-Mac held a brand-new FBI-issue M6 Carbine Rifle, a lighter-weight version of the Vietnam-era M-16 with a 30-bullet magazine and a very fancy night vision scope.
-Orders are to shoot to kill if necessary.
+Next to him, Special Agent Gabe Marecki had a rifle and a megaphone.
+Mac held a brand-new FBI-issue M6 Carbine Rifle, a lighter-weight version of the Vietnam-era M-16 with a 30-bullet magazine and a high-tech night vision scope.
+Orders were to shoot to kill if necessary.

 He listened to his earpiece, connected to his FBI phone.
-Running the operation was Special Agent Mason, with the assistance of Superintendent Green.
-The operator of the Air Force's new Boeing SkyEagle drone circling overhead was also in the loop.
+Special Agent Mason ran the operation with the assistance of Superintendent Green.
+The Air Force's new Boeing SkyEagle drone circling overhead was also in the loop.
 The optics on the drone are state-of-the-art and dazzling.
 The Air Force brags that they can see the sweat on a mouse's nuts.
 The pilot identified himself as Dragon after the mythical fire-breathing monster.

 "OK, boys and girls, Dragon here.
 I see a black step van approaching; it's a large one.
 There’s also a black SUV following."

 Mac could see some of the team in the dumpster lot scrunch down.

 "Dragon here, they just let off a guy near the street.
 He's lighting a cig.
 Now the van and the SUV are driving to the back."

 Another five minutes elapsed; Mac could sense his excitement rise.
 He watched the headlights move towards the Brownman yard and stop right in front of him.
 He could only see the glare; the line of abandoned trailers occluded his view.

-"Dragon again, a tractor-trailer rig with two shipping containers is just a block away.
+"Dragon again.
+A tractor-trailer rig with two shipping containers is just a block away.
 Everybody is out of the step van; I see nine of them.
 The rig driver makes ten.

-All right, I see eight of them with long guns, can't see handguns on the others, but the infra-red does blur things a bit."
+All right, I see eight of them with long guns.

+I can't see handguns on the others, but the infrared blurs things slightly.